-With an organization, you gain access to the platform in which you can do the following:
+With an organization, you gain access to the platform in which you can do the following tasks:

-- Plan and track your work as well as code defects and issues.
+- Plan and track your work and code defects and issues

 Create your organization